Computability Theory, Nonstandard Analysis, and their connections: Summary and Future Research

 On a historical note, our results in the RM of Nonstandard Analysis should be viewed in light of the following 1966 anecdote by Friedman regarding Robinson. \begin{quote} I remember sitting in Gerald Sacks' office at MIT and telling him about this [version of Nonstandard Analysis based on PA] and the conservative extension proof.
-He was interested, and spoke to A. Robinson about it, Sacks told me that A. Robinson was disappointed that it was a conservative extension. (\cite{HFFOM}) \end{quote} In light of the previous quote, we believe Robinson would have enjoyed learning about the `new' mathematical object that is the special fan functional originating from Nonstandard Analysis.
+He was interested, and spoke to A.\ Robinson about it, Sacks told me that A.\ Robinson was disappointed that it was a conservative extension. (\cite{HFFOM}) \end{quote} In light of the previous quote, we believe Robinson would have enjoyed learning about the `new' mathematical object that is the special fan functional originating from Nonstandard Analysis.
 As it happens, many (if not most) theorems of second-order arithmetic can be modified to yield similar `special' functionals with exotic computational properties.
 Thus, Figure \ref{clap} raises many questions, both in computability theory and Nonstandard Analysis, discussed in the previous section.

-\begin{ack}\rm Our research was supported by FWO Flanders, the John Templeton Foundation, the Alexander von Humboldt Foundation, the University of Oslo, and the Japan Society for the Promotion of Science.
+\begin{ack}\rm Our research was supported by FWO Flanders, the John Templeton Foundation, the Alexander von Humboldt Foundation, LMU Munich (via their Excellence Initiative), the University of Oslo, and the Japan Society for the Promotion of Science.
 The authors express their gratitude towards these institutions.
-The authors thank Ulrich Kohlenbach, Vasco Brattka, and Anil Nerode for their valuable advice. \end{ack}
+The authors thank Ulrich Kohlenbach, Vasco Brattka, and Anil Nerode for their valuable advice.
+Lastly, we are greatly indebted to the referees of this paper for their many helpful suggestions that have greatly improved this paper. \end{ack}